Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 8. Enter a key for the sub-category in the *Key* field.

 9. Click the [SAVE] button.
   The catalog sub-category has been created.
-The *Add Element* window is closed.
+The *Add element* window is closed.
 The new sub-category is displayed in the sub-category column.

   > [Info] To add an additional sub-category, repeat the steps **4** to **8**.
 You can create an unlimited number of sub-categories in an unlimited number of levels.
 The procedure to create a sub-category in another level is identical to creating a sub-category.
 Just select the category or sub-category to which you want to create another sub-category and click the corresponding plus sign in the column of the respective level.